 The software included in both the official repositories as well as the AUR are very much up to date, so you’ll always be using the latest and greatest software at an acceptable level of stability.
 Because there are also no true releases of Arch Linux (besides monthly ISO snapshots so that it’s easier to upgrade to newer packages after installation), the distribution runs on a rolling release, so you’re all good to go if you simply upgrade all of your installed packages.

-To get a better idea of Arch Linux, you’re more than welcome to check out Part 1 and Part 2 of our guide to installing Arch Linux (although much has changed so an update is highly needed; check the Unofficial Beginner’s Guide or the Official Installation Guide on Arch Linux’s website for the most up-to-date information), as well as ArchBang, a distribution based off of Arch Linux which makes it much easier to install Arch Linux on your system.
+To get a better idea of Arch Linux, you’re more than welcome to check out our guide to installing Arch Linux (although much has changed so an update is highly needed; check the Unofficial Beginner’s Guide or the Official Installation Guide on Arch Linux’s website for the most up-to-date information), as well as ArchBang, a distribution based off of Arch Linux which makes it much easier to install Arch Linux on your system.
 Don’t forget, you can always play around with distributions within a virtual machine to prevent issues on your actual machine, especially if you’re a beginner.

 What do you think about Arch Linux?
 Are regular releases or a rolling release a better idea?
 Let us know in the comments!